xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 <!--more-->

-To get the decomposed problems start, we choose a relatively simple problem that fits the following conditions:
+Then, we choose a relatively simple problem that fits the following conditions:

 1. It has small search space, so that we can start with a simple search algorithm.
 2. It is a propositional planning problem, which has no variables defined in the action, so that we can start with a simplified version of [PDDL].

-Considering all problem examples in the [AIMA book] (Artificial
+Considering all problem examples in the [Artificial
-Intelligence: A Modern Approach), the Cake problem seems a good fit.
+Intelligence: A Modern Approach][AIMA book] (AIMA) book, the Cake problem seems a good fit.
 Here is the problem description:
 {% highlight ruby %}